Society for Endocrinology - a world-leading authority on hormones

 4. Evaluate the impact of hyperthyroidism and RTH-β treatment on long-term outcomes including (a) mortality, (b) cardiovascular events, and (c) cancer incidence and cancer mortality outcomes.

-5. Provide an up-to-date study of prospectively recruited clinically well phenotyped patients with hyperthyroidism, thyroid eye disease, and RTH-β that may inform recruitment to clinical trials.
+5. Provide an up-to-date database of prospectively recruited clinically well phenotyped patients with hyperthyroidism, thyroid eye disease, and RTH-β that may inform recruitment to clinical trials.

 Better understanding of particular concerns relating cancer risk and long term morbidity and mortality following radioiodine treatment and explain these compared with other treatments.
 Improved understanding of the effects on RAI on TED will help in patient choice of treatment.
 Working with the patient support group TEDct and the BFT to disseminate findings and look at service improvement projects